knative/test-infra/tools/coverage/design.md

 ## Post-submit workflow

-Produces and stores a coverage profile for the master branch, for later presubmit jobs to compare against.
+Produces and stores a coverage profile for the default branch, for later presubmit jobs to compare against.

 1. A PR is merged.